MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/flex.md

 "Route deviation" refers to services where the vehicle follows a fixed route with a set sequence of stops but has the flexibility to deviate from this route to pick up or drop off riders between stops.
 Typically, deviations are limited to maintain service punctuality, and prior booking is required for deviated pickups and drop-offs.

-In this example, the [Hermann Express](https://www.newulmmn.gov/553/Hermann-Express-City-Bus-Service) service in New Ulm City allows users to be picked up only at fixed stops and to be droped off at any point within a specific deviation area between these stops.
+In this example, the [Hermann Express](https://www.newulmmn.gov/553/Hermann-Express-City-Bus-Service) service in New Ulm City allows users to be picked up only at fixed stops and to be dropped off at any point within a specific deviation area between these stops.

 **The example below has been simplified, download the [Hermann Express example dataset](../../../assets/deviated_drop-off_route.zip) for more details.**